 Thinking of that, I realized, I had not allowed the Holy Spirit to influence that area of my life, at least, not 100% control.
 Hence my actions.

 How much longer would I bear this?

-In this times, I keep hearing the Holy Spirit say to me “relinquish control to me “.
+In these moments, the Holy Spirit kept saying “relinquish control to me “.
 “I will help you,” says Isaiah 44:2.
 Don’t try to make things happen in your might — anger, throwing tantrums, self-pity, manipulation, complaining and making harsh statements.